-WISHING FOR SPRING SALE…50% off off each and every one of my patterns from now until April 1st.
+Wishing for spring sale…50% off off each and every one of my patterns from now until the end of May.
 No coupon needed and can add as many patterns as you want to your cart.
 Discount will automatically be applied to your shopping cart!
-Thanks so much!!!
+Thanks so much!

 When you purchase any 2 or more of my patterns, you will receive 30% off your total order.
 Thanks so much for supporting my designs!

 Hummingbird Charm is a lace shawl in two sizes, knit in one piece from the center-top outward.
 With both charts and written instructions, knitters are able to choose the most comfortable way to follow the pattern.

 Starting on 6/22/11, Twisted Fiber Art will be offering kits on their website that will include enough yarn to knit Hummingbird Charm.
 The pattern is written in two sizes; perfect for either a single or double evolution.
 You can find out more information on the kit at their website here.

 This design and amazing colorway were both inspired by the photo of an Anna’s Hummingbird taken by Jose Yee, My Shot.
 The color proportions are tweaked by Twisted Fiber Art specially for this triangle shawl.

 To utilize as much yarn as possible in a Twisted Fiber Art Evolution, Chart 3 may be ended at any of 4 different places.
 The Edging Chart has 4 different variations to correspond to each of the ending places.